New iPhone helps pull round Taiwan's falling export orders

 "A broader and more sustainable growth will still rely on the recovery of mainland China," according to ANZ economists, who estimated Taiwan's orders contracted 8.7 percent in September from a year earlier when stripping out the effects of the information, communication and technology sector.

-Major companies have tightened their belts in the expectation that they will have to wait until next year for demand to stabilise.
+Major companies have tightened their belts in the expectation that they will have to wait until next year for demand to stabilize.

-The world's biggest contract chipmaker Taiwan Semiconductor Manufacturing Co, also an Apple supplier, last week slashed its 2015 capital expenditure by more than 20 percent to a four-year low with executives saying they are seeing inventory levels at high levels.
+The world's biggest contract chipmaker Taiwan Semiconductor Manufacturing Co (2330.TW), also an Apple supplier, last week slashed its 2015 capital expenditure by more than 20 percent to a four-year low with executives saying they are seeing inventory levels at high levels.

 (Addtional reporting by Emily Chan; Writing by J.R.
 Wu; Editing by Simon Cameron-Moore)